-Kentucky is a SARA state.
+Kentucky is a SARA state

+Eastern Kentucky University is a bricks and mortar Public University located in Richmond, Kentucky and recognized by Kentucky Revised Statute 164.290.
 Effective January 30, 2017 Eastern Kentucky University is a State Authorization Reciprocity Agreement (SARA) member.
-For more information on NC-SARA you may visit http://nc-sara.org/.
+For more information on NC-SARA you may visit https://nc-sara.org.
 Under the terms of SARA, EKU is operating in all other member states, also known as host states under the terms of SARA.